chuckp22/alpha-blog/README.md

 # README

-The front-end: Show an article
+The front-end: List all articles

-- Route
-- Controller#action
-- Model/db table
-- View